RaySxySun/RaySxySun.github.io/_posts/2016-08-02-Effective-Java5.md

         - eliminate the unnecessary initializations by **lazily initializing** these fields (Item 71) the first time the isBabyBoomer method is invoked, but it is not recommended.
             - complicate the implementation
-            - unlikely to result in a noticeable performance improvement class Person {
+            - unlikely to result in a noticeable performance improvement

+                        class Person {
                             private final Date birthDate;

                             // Other fields, methods, and constructor omitted

                             /**
                             * The starting and ending dates of the baby boom.
                             */

                             private static final Date BOOM_START;
                             private static final Date BOOM_END;

                             static {
                                 Calendar gmtCal = Calendar.getInstance(TimeZone.getTimeZone("GMT"));
                                 gmtCal.set(1946, Calendar.JANUARY, 1, 0, 0, 0);
                                 BOOM_START = gmtCal.getTime();
                                 gmtCal.set(1965, Calendar.JANUARY, 1, 0, 0, 0);
                                 BOOM_END = gmtCal.getTime();
                             }

                             public boolean isBabyBoomer() {
                                 return birthDate.compareTo(BOOM_START) >= 0 && birthDate.compareTo(BOOM_END) < 0;
                             }
                         }

 ---

 - ### 3.Consider the case of adapters, also known as views.
     - Because an adapter has no state beyond that of its backing object, there’s no need to create more than one instance of a given adapter to a given object
-    - e.g. the **keySet method **of the Map interface returns a Set view of the Map object, consisting of all the keys in the map. it would seem that every call to keySet would have to create a new Set instance, but every call to keySet on a given Map object may return **the same Set instance**.
+    - e.g. the **keySet method** of the Map interface returns a Set view of the Map object, consisting of all the keys in the map. it would seem that every call to keySet would have to create a new Set instance, but every call to keySet on a given Map object may return **the same Set instance**.

 ---

-- ###4.
+- ### 4.
 Prefer primitives to boxed primitives, and watch out for unintentional autoboxing (The lesson is clear)

-                // The variable sum is declared as a Long instead of a long , which means that the program constructs about 2 31 unnecessary Long instances
+                // The variable sum is declared as a Long instead of a long , which means that the program constructs about 2^31 unnecessary Long instances
                 // Hideously slow program!
 Can you spot the object creation? public static void main(String[] args) {
                     Long sum = 0L;